grkngs/cs353Getflo/index.md

 Customer can see the status of the order.

-Flower-sellers can update their products.
+Customers can rate the flower sellers and couriers.

 ### 3.1.2.
 Flower Seller
 Flower-sellers can see details of orders which are sent by customer to them.

 Flower-sellers can assign orders to couriers.

+Flower-sellers can update their products.

 ### 3.1.3.
 Courier
 Courier can accept or reject the orders which are assigned by flower-sellers.